djhshih/setup-linux/README.md

     - "Title": a label for the new key, ex. "school-sever"
     - "Key type": would be "Authentication Key" (default)
     - "Key": the SSH public key
-        - To get your SSH public key:  open the public SSH key file (i.e., `vim ~/.ssh/id_ed25519.pub`)  copy the SSH public key to your clipboard
 7. Click "Add SSH Key"
 8. Done